Danardi-L/Danardi-L.-Portofolio/README.md

 # Personal Portfolio

 Welcome to my personal portfolio!
-This project showcases my skills and projects using Next.js, React (JSX), Tailwind CSS, and Yarn.
+This project showcases my skills and projects using Next.js, React, Tailwind CSS, and Yarn.

 ## Table of Contents